smarc-project/smarc2/behaviours/evolo/prox_ops_actions/README.md

 10. prox_ops_bt owns backend lifecycle: RESET/START on goal start, RESET/STOP on inspection or patrol timeout.
 11. Backend messages older than the current action start are ignored, even if their fields indicate success or a valid plan.
 12. Backend messages with zero timestamps are treated as stale.
+13. Geofence validation reuses `smarc_basic/geofence_node` as the source of geofence status and map-frame polygons; the per-path geometry check lives in `smarc_geofence_utils`.
 ```

 ## Fake Backend